How To Reconcile A Bank Account In QuickBooks Pro

 You’ll see that the second transaction is for a withdrawal.
-(We ordered $655 worth of inventory from Gimli at Moria Mining on 11/1.)
+(We paid a $459.98 utility bill to SC Water & utilities on 4/01.)
 The first step is to go to our QuickBooks screen — on the Checks and Payments side — and look for the matching transaction.

 Continue matching transactions until you’ve matched every transaction in your bank statement.

 Tip: While the amounts must always match, the dates on your bank statement may differ from the dates in your QuickBooks account.
 For example, you may write a check on the 5th that doesn’t get cashed and processed by the bank until the 10th.
 The same transaction will be dated 11/5 on QuickBooks and 11/10 on your bank statement — that’s totally fine.

 When all of your transactions are added, your screen should look something like this: